Blockchain based Resource Governance for Decentralized Web Environments: Blockchain and Trusted Execution Environment Instantiation

-Our implementation employs the asymmetric encryption methodology that underlies the \Compo{Ethereum Blockchain}, in order to provide an authentication mechanism for the environment's nodes.
-Each \Compo{node} is uniquely related to a public and private key pair that is used to sign authenticable data requests and transactions that transmit information to the blockchain and execute smart contract functions.
+Our implementation employs the asymmetric encryption methodology that underlies the \Compo{EVM Blockchain}, in order to provide an authentication mechanism for the environment's nodes.
+Each \Compo{node} is uniquely related to a public and private key pair that is used to sign authenticable data requests and transactions that transmit information to the blockchain and execute smart contract functions. \Newt{A private key is a 256-bit number generated through a secure random number generator.
+The corresponding public key is derived from the private key through the Elliptic Curve Digital Signature Algorithm \citep{johnson2001elliptic}.
+The public key is connected to a unique account address on the \Compo{EVM Blockchain} derived as a 160-bit segment of the hash digest of the public key.
+In our setting, \Compo{Node}s store their private key in an encrypted format to increase the degree of confidentiality of this information. }

-In the following subsections, we describe the technical details of the individual aspects of our implementation.
+In the following, we describe the technical details of the individual aspects of our implementation.
 In particular, we focus on features inherent to resource governance (data retrieval, enforcement, and monitoring) and avoid the implementation details related to the data market logic (e.g., subscription payments and remuneration mechanisms).